Australian Politics Units 3 and 4

 What do you do?

 You will complete weekly written tasks and participate in online discussions.
-Face-to-face seminars occur once a term at DECV.
+Face-to-face seminars occur once a term at VSV.
 You will regularly read and view a variety of resources, with an emphasis on keeping up to date with current events in Australian politics through news and other media.

 What skills do you need?